A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Limitations of SBI with data

-The curse of dimensionality is a fundamental challenge for many SBI methods, especially classical ABC and density estimation approaches.
-The computational cost (e.g., number of simulations) required often increases exponentially with the dimensionality of the data or parameters.
-Due to the curse of dimensionality, traditional ABC methods and many density estimation approaches require reducing the data to low-dimensional ``summary statistics'' to maintain computational feasibility.
-However, designing sufficient summary statistics is challenging and can lead to information loss~\cite{ramesh_gatsbi_2021, boelts_flexible_2022, greenberg_automatic_2019, kelly_simulation-based_2025}..
-Approaches like Likelihood Approximation Networks (LANs), a machine learning tool used to speed up ABC methods, are limited to models whose parameters and observations are sufficiently low-dimensional for histograms to be sampled densely~\cite{boelts_flexible_2022}.

-Neural network-based SBI methods, such as sequential neural likelihood, rely on estimating the density of the data, which becomes a hard problem in high dimensions and often necessitates the use of low-dimensional features.
-While powerful, methods like transformers (used in Simformer) can scale quadratically with the number of input tokens, posing significant memory and computational challenges during training for very high-dimensional data~\cite{gloeckler_all--one_2024}.
-Training complex neural architectures for high-dimensional parameter spaces remains an open challenge~\cite{papamakarios_sequential_2019, kelly_simulation-based_2025, ramesh_gatsbi_2021, deistler_truncated_2022}.
+Unstructured data lack a common fixed ambient dimension: observations may have varying length, resolution, support, or measurement geometry~\cite{shukla_survey_2021, gloeckler_all--one_2024}.
+Examples include irregular time series, sets of sensor readings at varying locations, fields represented on different meshes, and heterogeneous modalities (e.g., point clouds or function-valued parameters)~\cite{gloeckler_all--one_2024, baldassari_conditional_2023}.
+Unlike missingness, unstructured data may not correspond to a masked subset of a shared $\mathbb{R}^d$; rather, each sample may live in a different space $\mathcal{X}_i$ and correspond to different measurement operators.

+Flow-based NPE requires fixed-dimensional representations and is therefore sensitive to padding/truncation choices and to changes in geometry or resolution.
+More broadly, amortized SBI models trained on a single representation often fail to generalize across meshes, sensor layouts, or measurement operators without retraining~\cite{gloeckler_all--one_2024}.
+For instance, figure~\ref{fig:meshes} shows two different meshes for storm surge simulations, with varying node counts and spatial resolution.
+A flow-based NPE trained on one mesh would not be directly applicable to the other without retraining or interpolation, which can introduce additional errors.
+These issues motivate architectures with permutation-invariant or operator-aware encoders, and, in some settings, diffusion models defined directly on function spaces to reduce discretization dependence~\cite{baldassari_conditional_2023}.

 In summary, SBI's mathematical limitations stem from its foundational assumptions and algorithmic designs, which are often challenged by the complexities of real-world data that is incomplete, deviates from the assumed model, or exhibits high and varying dimensionality.